phonetworks/decentralized-computing-helpers/README.md

-# Decentralized Computing Helpers
+# Pho-Lib-DHT

+A distributed hashtable (DHT) in PHP7 sans network protocols.

-Contains helper methods for decentralized computing in PHP.
+Implements [Kademlia]() at its core.
+Contains helper methods for decentralized computing in PHP7.

 ## Installation

+## Specs

+PING (also pong?)
+STORE
+FIND_NODE
+FIND_VALUE

 ## License